 The Peking to Paris Motor Challenge is a true endurance rally following in the wheel-tracks of the original pioneers of 1907.
-Driving an old car nearly half way around the world with a bunch of like-minded enthusiasts, against the clock, makes this rally one of the toughest driving challenges for vintage cars.
+We're working with Rotary Polio by driving an old car nearly half way around the world with a bunch of like-minded enthusiasts, against the clock, makes this rally one of the toughest driving challenges for vintage cars.

 The next Peking to Paris Motor Challenge will begin June 2, 2019.
 We will be there with Miss Vicky, our 1931 Ford Victoria, ready to challenge the wilds of Mongolia, Russia, and China to prove to you anything can be accomplished, even ending Polio!

 The 2016 Peking to Paris Motor Challenge started from the Great Wall outside Beijing on Sunday, June 12th and finished 36 days later with a drive into Paris to cross the finish line in Place Vendome on Sunday, July 17th.
 Participants drove through the most adventurous region of Mongolia, crossing into Russia and on to the Republic of Belarus with exciting routes across Europe with closed-road mountain climbs in the Alps.

 This is not a luxury trip, not by any stretch of the imagination.
 These participants must be prepared to rough it.
 Several days of camping in Mongolia’s Gobi Desert is part of the challenge, in a tent and the warmest sleeping bag.
 The days of driving are long, requiring personal stamina and determination.